-Not long ago I finished seven years at the Yukon School of Visual Arts (Yukonsova.ca) where I supported our students, faculty and staff under the guise of Studio Technician.
+Not long ago, I finished seven years at the Yukon School of Visual Arts (Yukonsova.ca), where I supported our students, faculty and staff as their Studio Technician.
 Once in a while, I got to give a talk on print-making.
 Or an instructor will bring a class over to my studio for some show & tell.

 Lucky me!
-I had a resident art instructor living in my house while growing up, my father Ilgvars Steins.
-He graduated from the Ontario College of Art in 1959 winning the Lieutenant General’s Award for excellence in drawing and painting.
+I had a resident art instructor living in my house while growing up, my father, Ilgvars Steins.
+He graduated from the Ontario College of Art in 1959, winning the Lieutenant General’s Award for excellence in drawing and painting.
 He enjoyed a very long and productive career.
-He left our world to take up residency beyond the sun – according to ancient Latvian belief – in November of 2011, on my birthday – ever the joker!
+According to traditional Latvian belief, he left our world to take up residency on the other side of the sun – in November of 2011, on my birthday!
+Ever the joker!

-I attended a special 5-year course at a high school in Ottawa that prepared art students for the world of commercial art or college.
+I attended a unique 5-year course at a high school in Ottawa that prepared art students for the world of commercial art or college.
 A very cool program that produced quite a few career artists.
-I loved lettering class where we learned to draw perfect fonts by hand using French curves, lining tools, quills and India ink.
+I loved the lettering class, where we learned to draw perfect fonts by hand using French curves, lining tools, quills and India ink.

 One instructor had a mantra that stuck with me; “Simplicity, unity and harmony: the elements of good design.”

 Unlike my fellow students who went on to various art colleges, I went headlong into the world of commercial art beginning a career with a major ad agency in Toronto at the tender age of 18.